Rani Karnavati of Garhwal

-Rani Karnavati of Garhwal Kingdom, also known as Tehri Garhwal, was the wife of Mahipat Shah (or Mahipati Shah), the Rajput king of Garhwal who used the title Shah.
+Rani Karnavati Parmar of Garhwal Kingdom, also known as Tehri Garhwal, was an Indian aristocrat of the 17th century.
+She is known for having been the wife of Mahipat Shah (or Mahipati Shah), the Rajput king of Garhwal who used the title Shah.

 The capital of Garhwal Kingdom was shifted from Dewalgarh to Srinagar, Uttarakhand by him, who ascended to the throne in 1622 and further consolidated his rule over most parts of Garhwal.